facebook/chef-cookbooks/fb_init_sample/README.md

     cookbooks the core OS team writes that should be applicable in general to all machines unless someone has a more specific desire.
 Owners then can include other cookbooks that are more specific - maybe for a specific cluster, location, type of service.
-Finally tne last cookbooks should be the most specific ones for that service or machine which gets the final say.
+Finally the last cookbooks should be the most specific ones for that service or machine which gets the final say.
     Anytime someone removes a node assignment the next-most-specific setting will take precdent.